 Random number generation (RNG) is the process of randomly generating numbers in a certain range.
-RNG is widespread it is for cryptography and computer security, meaning that secure and safe ways to generate numbers is important.
+RNG is widespread for cryptography and computer security, meaning that secure and safe ways to generate numbers is important.

 In software